Pricing Team Job Description: What Is a Pricing Team? 🎀

 If you write a terrible pricing team job description, you will likely secure a poorly skilled team.
 Therefore, bad descriptions fail to attract highly qualified candidates while bringing in unqualified applicants by the hoards.
 Thus, save your valuable time and avoid some of the traps of lousy job postings like these examples:

-This gives the impression that the company doesn’t actually know what they are looking for and a fare trying to deal with a number of issues.
+This gives the impression that the company doesn’t actually know what they are looking for and are trying to deal with a number of issues.
 So, who do you think this problem will be passed on to?
 Not a pleasant environment in which to start a new role.

 This ad is asking too much and will likely lead to cost blowouts and painful change management.
 Not to mention zero-margin gains.

 Five ways to make your pricing team job description better

 As we mentioned earlier, selfish job descriptions will be less appealing to good talent, as will descriptions that are overly descriptive.
-Consider the following when crafty your next advertisement:
+Consider the following when crafting your next advertisement:

 Don’t be too particular

-Avoid creating diversity issues before you have created your team.
-Additionally, heavily experience focused ads will focus on the wrong mix of skills and attributes.
+Avoid creating diversity issues before creating your team.
+Additionally, heavily experience-focused ads will focus on the wrong mix of skills and attributes.
 They often emphasise technical skills over people skills or fail to define the characteristics required.

 Consider the tone

 An arrogant sounding job ad creates a personality for your business that may not be accurate.
 In effect, try to avoid writing in a tone that is dismissive or flustered.
-Many ads give the impression that the poster is already annoyed by the number of low-quality applicants they will receive and is instantly demanding/fed up.
+Many ads give the impression that the poster is already annoyed by the number of low-quality applicants they will receive and is instantly demanding or fed up.

-Prospective candidates are likely to be job seeking online and reading a whole stack of job advertisements.
+Prospective candidates are likely to be seeking jobs online and reading a whole stack of job advertisements.
 Keep your job posting as short and to the point as possible.
-The easier it is to understand, the higher the chance of someone reading the whole thing, thus absorbing all of the information that you want to be known.
+The easier it is to understand, the higher the chance of someone reading the whole thing, thus absorbing all of the information that you want them to know.

 Answer the questions your candidate may have